 - June 2012 - Public comment period takes place to solicit feedback on the selection criteria for the HEZs, the potential uses of HEZ funding, and the outcome metrics that should be developed to monitor the progress and implementation of the HEZs.

-- September 2012 - The HEZ Request for Proposal is issued to the public.
+- September 2012 - The HEZ Request for Proposals is issued.

-- November 2012 - 19 HEZ Applicantions are recieved and reviewed by by an independent HEZ Review Committee comprised of experts in the fields of public health, health care finance, health disparities, and health care delivery.
+- November 2012 - 19 HEZ applications are received and reviewed by an independent HEZ Review Committee comprised of experts in the fields of public health, health care finance, health disparities, and health care delivery.

-- Spring 2014 - Program implementation and peformance tracking of all five Zones begins.
+- Spring 2014 - Program implementation and performance tracking of all five Zones begins.

 HEZ Enacting Legislation